Melbourne to Phillip Island: The Complete Travel Guide

 The most straightforward route from the city centre is via the M1 Monash Freeway heading east, then south on the South Gippsland Highway through Cranbourne and the Bass Coast through to San Remo.
 The bridge crossing takes you onto the island.

 If you have time, the small detour through Inverloch adds coastal scenery and a good coffee stop before the bridge.
-We’d encourage building time into the drive rather than treating it as something to get through.
-The Bass Coast stretch - cliff views, open farmland, sea glimpses - is a quietly beautiful arrival.
+We'd encourage building time into the drive rather than treating it as something to get through.

 Driving from Melbourne Airport (Tullamarine)

 The airport sits north of the city, which adds some distance but not as much as most people expect.
+Allow 1.5 to 2 hours depending on time of day and traffic.

 Adding Phillip Island to a Melbourne itinerary

-For interstate and international visitors, Phillip Island works beautifully as an extension of a Melbourne stay.
-The most common pattern we see:
+For interstate and international visitors, Phillip Island works beautifully as an extension of a Melbourne stay — two or three nights in the city, then a drive south for two or three nights at Verandah.

 The crossing